Deep Carbon Observatory (2014)

 (Review contains spoilers, like any review worth reading)

 Dutchmen have a unique relationship with King Neptune.
-A large percentage of Holland is below sea level, wrested from Poseidon’s (or Umberlee) watery grasp by the girth of our dykes and the edges of our windmills.
-It was thus not without a small amount of trepidation that I approached Deep Carbon Observatory, a module set in a land suffering a similar calamity after the breaking down of a millenia old egyptian dam.
+A large percentage of Holland is below sea level, wrested from Poseidon’s (or Umberlee’s) watery grasp by the girth of our dykes and the edges of our windmills.
+It was thus not without a small amount of trepidation that I approached Deep Carbon Observatory; a module set in a land suffering a calamity after the breaking down of a millenia old fantasy-Egyptian dam.
 An adventure that taps into deep-seated ancestral memories of the watersnoodramp of 1953.
-I brave it all for you, my drunken, demanding and often times belligerent audience.
+I brave it all for you, my drunken, demanding and frequently belligerent audience.

 Deep Carbon Observatory is a very good indie-published adventure for characters of levels…3-6?
-(C’mon guys level indications are for squares and ditchdiggers but c’mon) by the undeniably talented Patrick Stuart and Scrap Princess (Those with royal pseudonyms should not throw stones at those with royal pseudonyms and probably only at other people if one’s life or personal property is at serious risk).
-It was made with the Lotfp ruleset in mind (sort of) but there is no reason you could not adapt it for any old school game.
-After watching the deeply unnerving and not informative trailer, we are ready to set off on an atmospheric quest into a disaster area to explore the ruins of a millenia old dambuilding civilisation and beyond, into an underdark that is as unrecognisable and wonderful as it is horrible and alien.
+(C’mon guys level indications are for the proles and all but just put them on there) by the undeniably talented Patrick Stuart and his scribblerrific cohort-in-crime Scrap Princess (Those with royal pseudonyms should not throw stones at those with royal pseudonyms and probably only at other people if one’s life or personal property is at serious risk).
+It was made with the Lotfp ruleset in mind (albeit vaguely) but there is no reason you could not adapt it for any other OSR game.
+After watching the deeply unnerving and not very informative trailer, we are ready to set off on an atmospheric quest into a disaster area to explore the ruins of a millenia old dambuilding civilisation and beyond, into an underdark that is as unrecognizable and wonderful as it is horrible and alien.
 Or in the words of Patrick;

 “Once, long ago there was a Kingdom of unspeakable wealth that traded in dark wonders, secrets and death.
 And many of the strange things now on earth were theirs.
 They drew their power and magic from a place, and guarded it fiercely against all.
 Then, out of spite (somehow) as their kingdom slowly died, they hid their treasure palace in a lake, and set there: sleepless and indestructible guards.
 Everyone knows where it is, on the Lock, upriver of Carrowmore.
 No-one who goes there has ever come back.”

 Bam!
 And we are off, fuck hooks.
 Where the shit do I start?
 We start off almost in medias res.
-As soon as the PCs arrive in the flooded border town of Carrowmore we get a list of encounters that take place simultaneously and branch off into a sort of cross-fertilising flowchart from hell, immediately investing the PCs into the place.
-They will have to split up or choose.
-The encounters are brief sentences creating an immediately memorable scene that connects the PCs to shit going on and provides numerous hooks and quests.
+As soon as the PCs arrive in the flooded border town of Carrowmore we get a list of encounters that take place simultaneously and branch off into a sort of cross-fertilizing flowchart from hell, immediately investing the PCs into the place.
+They will have to split up or choose who to save and who to lose.
+The encounters are brief sentences that evoke an immediately memorable scene that connects the PCs to shit going on and provides numerous hooks and quests.
 They are always scenes of human misery.

 A grief-struck survivor wanders past screaming of ‘unclean meat’.
 Kon-i-Gut is insane.
 She knows about the cannibals in town, they will kill her soon.